How to install Perl modules on shared servers

 Modules may have dependencies on other modules (almost always on CPAN) and cannot be installed without them (or without a specific version of them).

 Sometimes, the installation will ask to install a module (or a few ones), which has/have a dependence.

 6. After the installation do not forget to type exit in the cpan console to close it and remove the lock file:

 Otherwise, you may see this message after attempting to open it again:

 After Shall I try to run in downgraded mode?
 (Y/n), type n and follow the instructions.

 You need to kill a running cpan process and remote the lock file manually:

-7. Finally, you can open the Install Perl modules option in cPanel and check for a new installed module:
+7. Finally, you can open the Perl Modules option in cPanel and check for a new installed module.

 We hope that this article will help you installing Perl modules on our servers.